SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-tomcat-opentelemetry.md

 #### Visitor Locations

 The **Apache Tomcat - Visitor Locations** dashboard provides a high-level view of Tomcat visitor geographic locations both worldwide and in the United States.
-Dashboard panels also show graphic trends for visits by country over time and visits by US region over time.
+Dashboard panels also show graphic trends for visits by country over time and visits by U.S. region over time.

 - Worldwide.
 Uses a geo lookup operation to display worldwide visitor locations by IP address on a map of the world, which allows you to see a count of hits per location for the last 24 hours.
 - Visits by Country Over Time.
 Displays the number of visitors by country in a stacked column chart on a timeline for the last hour.